Respiratory allergy

 Poor control of symptoms can lead to decreased physical and mental health and underperformance at school and work.

-To help improve how young people manage hay fever, the National Allergy Centre of Excellence (NACE) has launched The ARISE Trial.
-Participants are randomised into one of two groups.
+To help improve how young people manage hay fever, the National Allergy Centre of Excellence (NACE) launched The ARISE Trial in March 2025.
+Participants were randomised into one of two groups.

 Researchers will assess whether the specifically designed education package reduces symptoms and improves quality of life, compared to standard care delivered by your doctor.

-• Those who have been recommended combination nasal spray for hay fever treatment
+• Recommended a daily nasal spray containing steroids for hay fever treatment

-• Complete three short online questionnaires and video calls with the study team
+• Attend three short video calls with the study team – which takes 15-30 minutes

 • Follow the educational resources provided